pradel/stacks-graphql-api/README.md

 - No support for balances
 - Some tables are not tracked and exposed yet
-- No clean views to convert "bytea" to "hex" in the query response as well as the "where" arguments - Hasura does not support Materialized Views for relay https://github.com/hasura/graphql-engine/issues/7013
+- No clean views to convert "bytea" to "hex" in the query response as well as the "where" arguments - Hasura does not support Materialized Views for relay yet https://github.com/hasura/graphql-engine/issues/5044

 ## License